Saint Vrain Creek, North, Colorado, US

 |Max Gradient||87 fpm|

-Warning!
-Colorado had huge floods in September 2013 which resulted in massive changes to many rivers.
+Colorado front range experienced huge floods in September 2013 and resulted in massive changes to many rivers.
 In some places the roads were washed out.
-The restoration efforts are underway.
+The restoration efforts took years.
 On the St Vrain there are massive changes to the riverbed on the lower sections.
-These also may be closed to boating in 2014.
-Not sure about the upper (top) runs as the extremely heavy rains were mostly at lower elevations so it's possible the upper section didn't experience unusually high flows.
 It's probably prudent to be prepared for effects of major flooding on the lower reaches of the upper runs.

 - Submitted by Arn Hayden

 To Get There: The uppermost put-in is on CR80 at the MNSV takeout.
 If CR80 leaves the river you have gone too far.
 Apple Valley Bridge is obvious from Hwy 36 and is about 3 miles outside of Lyons.
 To get to the Lyons Whitewater Park is head south on Hwy 7 (left at main intersection) and go about 50 yards before turning right on Park Dr, if you cross the creek you've gone too far.
 The Black Bear Hole is located across the street from the Black Bear Inn on the main drag in Lyons.

 See Colorado Rivers and Creeks II, by Banks and Eckardt (The Bible), for info on this and most of the other kewl runs of Colorado.